rubenillodo/serverless-dynamodb-dev/README.md

 This is a fork of [serverless-dynamodb-local](https://github.com/99xt/serverless-dynamodb-local).
 It can create and seed tables in your local DynamoDB instance.

 This plugin will **not** download, install or start a DynamoDB instance automatically.
 You can do that quite easily with Docker and Docker Compose.
+You may have a look at [a sample setup](https://github.com/rubenillodo/serverless-dynamodb-dev-sample) to see everything working together.

 ## Installation